Console vs. PC gaming

 PC - Although some PC games require a subscription or fee, most are free to play online.

-To play online, both platforms require a broadband connection, which has its own monthly fee.
+To play online, both platforms require a broadband connection, an additional monthly fee.

 Bottom line: PC wins this category.
 Most games on the PC require no additional membership fee to play against other players online.